 The permittee shall prepare an annual system-wide report covering the reporting period May 1 through April 30.
 The report shall be submitted by June 15th following the reporting period.
 EPD is preparing an electronic method of reporting (eReporting), and EPD will notify the permittee when the system is available for use.
 Upon notification, the permittee will be required to submit the annual report electronically.
+The report must include a comprehensive summary of all the SWMP activities conducted during the reporting period.
+In the event of a co-applicant agreement, each co-applicant is required to submit a separate Annual Report.
 The report shall be submitted using the form provided by EPD.
-The Phase I Large Annual Report form is available on EPD's website at epd.georgia.gov.
+The Phase I Large Annual Report form is available on EPD's website at www.gaepd.orgepd.georgia.gov.
 All applicable information required to complete the annual report shall be filled out and the certification statement shall be signed prior to submittal.
 A summary of the annual report requirements is as follows:

 - 4.1.1 The status of implementing the components of the SWMP that are established as permit conditions; - 4.1.2 Proposed changes to the SWMP; - 4.1.3 Revisions, if necessary, to the assessments of controls; - 4.1.4 A summary of data, including monitoring data that was accumulated throughout the reporting period; - 4.1.5 Annual expenditures for the reporting period and the annual fiscal analysis for the upcoming reporting period.
-The permittee must submit its budget, including the necessary capital and operation and maintenance expenditures associated with MS4 permit compliance, including the funding source as supporting documentation with its annual report; - 4.1.6 A summary describing the number and nature of enforcement actions, inspections, and public education programs; and - 4.1.7 Identification of water quality improvements or degradation.
+The permittee must submit its budget, including the necessary capital and operation and maintenance expenditures associated with MS4 permit compliance, including the funding source as supporting documentation with its Annual annual Reportreport to EPD to demonstrate the funding source allocation for MS4 permit compliance and related SWMP activities; - 4.1.6 A summary describing the number and nature of enforcement actions, inspections, and public education programs; and - 4.1.7 Identification of water quality improvements or degradation.

-The permittee must conduct inspections on 100% of all MS4 structures and inventoried facilities within the 5-year permit term.
+The permittee must conduct inspections on 100% of all structures and facilities within the 5-year permit term.
 In the final annual report prepared under this permit iteration, the permittee must demonstrate that they have complied with this measurable goal.
-The permittee shall be responsible for the content of the report or the failure to provide information for the report relating to the MS4 for which it is the owner or operator.
-The permittee shall sign and certify the annual report as required under Part 5.10 of this permit.
+The permittee shall be responsible for the content of the report or the failure to provide information for the report relating to the MS4 for which it is the owner or operator, even if a co-applicant agreement exists.
+The permittee shall sign and certify the Annual annual Report report as required under Part 5.10 of this permit.